27Apoorva/TheRoboticsBlogger/_posts/2023-06-26-VS-Code-ROS-Configurations.md

 <h3 style="text-align: left;margin: 20px 3rem;">Conclusion</h3>
 <p style="text-align: left;margin: 20px 3rem;">
-By leveraging the power of VS Code and ROS extensions, developers can streamline their coding process, improve productivity, and gain more control over their ROS projects.
+By leveraging the power of VS Code and ROS extension, developers can streamline their coding process, improve productivity, and gain more control over their ROS projects.
 Whether it's setting up a ROS workspace, configuring build tasks, or utilizing ROS-specific features, understanding these configurations opens up new possibilities for efficient and effective ROS development. <br>
 As mentioned previously, you can find the entire configurations from my <a href="https://github.com/27Apoorva/ros_vscode_config">GitHub repository</a>. <br>
 If you want to create a custom configuration, feel free to open a pull request in the <a href="https://github.com/27Apoorva/ros_vscode_config">GitHub repository</a>.
 You can also create a Feature Request if you want me to implement your ideas. <br>
 Embracing these configurations will undoubtedly empower ROS developers to unleash their full potential and embark on successful robotics projects using the VS Code ecosystem.
 </p>
   <p style=" margin: 20px 3rem;">If you liked the article, please buy me a <a style="
                     text-decoration:none;
                     display: inline-block;